Provide funding to projects focused on quickly restoring nearshore habitats.

 The Governor and Legislature should fully fund projects by the Puget Sound Acquisition and Restoration, Washington Coast Restoration and Resiliency Initiative, Salmon Recovery Funding Board, and Estuary and Salmon Restoration Programs that address nearshore habitat and that were approved during the 2018 grant round.

-- $25 million in state funding and up to $37 million in federal funding for Salmon Recovery Funding Board grants.
+- $20 million in state funding and up to $50 million from the federal Pacific Coastal Salmon Recovery Fund for Salmon Recovery Funding Board grants.

 - In 2019, the State partnered with the U.S. Army Corps of Engineers and allocated $3 million to help restore the Duckabush estuary as part of the Puget Sound Nearshore Ecosystem Restoration Project initiative.